suki-sahota/Token_Bucket_Filter/README.md

 In this mode, all inter-arrival times are equal to 1/lambda seconds, all packets require exactly P tokens, and all service times are equal to 1/mu seconds (all rounded to the nearest millisecond).
 If 1/lambda is greater than 10 seconds, an inter-arrival time of 10 seconds will be used.
 If 1/mu is greater than 10 seconds, a service time of 10 seconds will be used.

 ## Trace-driven mode
 In this mode, we will drive the emulation using a trace specification file (will be referred to as a "tsfile").
 Each line in the trace file specifies the inter-arrival time of a packet, the number of tokens it need in order for it to be eligiable for transmission, and its service time.
+A sample trace specification file is provided and it is called "test.tsfile".